dasunsrule32/radeon-scripts/README.md

   the p-state clock and voltage to get higher clocks if you'd like.
   Be forwarned, you can damage your card though.
 Be judicious with how far you overclock.

+  You can now adjust your POWERCAP for your card.
+It requires kernel 4.20+.
+To enable the feature, simply set `$POWERCAP = 1`.
+You can set the wattage in the example in the main body:

+      # To set the allowed maximum power consumption of the GPU to e.g. 220 Watts (Default wattage):
+      echo 220000000 > /sys/class/drm/card0/device/hwmon/hwmon0/power1_cap

+  It's currently set the card default, this may need more checks if more cards are introduced at a later time.

  NOTES: